Wade Harman: 1998 season

 Harman was given a one-year contract extension at the end of the 1997 season, and returned to the Vikings in 1998.
-The Vikings went 15-1 this year, but lost to the Atlanta Falcons in the NFC Conference Championship, becoming the first 15-1 team to not reach the Super Bowl.
+The Vikings went 15–1 this year, but lost to the Atlanta Falcons in the NFC Conference Championship, becoming the first 15–1 team to not reach the Super Bowl.

 Baltimore Ravens

 1999 season

 Harman was not re-signed by the Vikings following the 1998 season, and was picked up by the Baltimore Ravens as a tight ends coach.

-Shannon Sharpe (2000-2001) and Super Bowl XXXV
+Shannon Sharpe (2000–2001) and Super Bowl XXXV

-From 2000-2001, Harman's main role was coaching tight end Shannon Sharpe.
+From 2000 to 2001, Harman's main role was coaching tight end Shannon Sharpe.
 In 2000, Sharpe achieved the longest touchdown pass in NFL history in the AFC Conference Championship.
 The Ravens would go on to win Super Bowl XXXV.
 The next year, Sharpe would become the All Time NFL leader in Passes Caught by a Tight End and would earn a spot in the Pro Bowl.